1966 flood of the Arno: Media, public appeals, and fundraising

 Additional funding came from various governments, UNESCO, and the International Committee for the Assistance of Museums, Works of Art, Libraries and Archives, among others.
 The city of Edinburgh (Scotland), twinned with Florence, sent practical help for the citizens in the form of double-decker buses to temporarily replace those which had been lost in the floods.
 When these eventually returned home, they operated with the international 'GB' registration plate still affixed to the rear; each also carried a small plaque presented by the Florentine transport authorities indicating their gratitude for the gesture made by the people of Edinburgh.

 Charity auctions were also organised.
 In a show of support for the Florentine art community, Pablo Picasso had one of his paintings, Recumbent Woman Reading, auctioned off on an internationally televised programme.
 He donated the $105,000 it earned to restoration efforts in Italy.
 Similarly, Pietro Annigoni and Luciano Guarnieri donated the money they earned from selling 575 colour lithographs (depicting the events surrounding the flood and its aftermath), produced from 13 of their drawings.

 Florentine native Franco Zeffirelli produced the short documentary Florence: Days of Destruction to raise awareness of the flood.
 Released a month after the disaster, it reputedly raised more than $20 million for reconstruction efforts.
 The film was narrated in English and Italian by actor Richard Burton.

 People from Aberfan, Wales sent parcels with toys and clothes to Florence, which had belonged to the children who had died during the Aberfan disaster two weeks earlier.

 While many institutions from around the world financially compensated employees who travelled to Italy and aided in the restoration of Florence, many others volunteered their services for absolutely no pay.
 Collectively, these people have been fondly referred to as "Mud Angels".

+National committees and different support mechanisms (comparative overview)

+The flood prompted the creation of national committees in multiple countries to support heritage rescue and recovery in Florence.
+While the article lists several initiatives, sources indicate that national responses differed in scale, public engagement strategies, and the balance between fundraising, coordination, and field-based activity.
+Scholarship describes the United States' response as highly visible and media-driven through the celebrity-backed Committee to Rescue Italian Art (CRIA), while the United Kingdom also organised fundraising and institutional support through the Italian Art and Archives Rescue Fund (IAARF).
+The Italian Art and Archvies Rescue Fund (IAARF) also focused on the floods in Venice.
+The charity Venice in Peril Fund succeeded IAARF and still works in protecting heritage of Venice.